-By following these rules, you will enable the yeast to do its thing, and you will have great results every time.
+Following these rules will enable the yeast to do its thing and have great results every time.

-Here are the Salts the PRO’s of Homemade Pizza Pro Use and Recomend
+Here are the Salts the PROs of Homemade Pizza Pro Use and Recommend

 Black Garlic Salt is a flavor bomb of sweetness matched with savory notes of caramelized garlic.
 We ferment garlic in-house until it turns dark and sweet, then dry it, and blend it into our salt.